embumila/alx-low_level_programming/0x14-bit_manipulation/README.md

-set a value for a bit to 0
+Return number of a bit